FauzanFR/nebula/README.md

 ---
 ## 📄 License

-This project is licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the Apache 2.0 License — see the [LICENSE](./LICENSE) file for details.